The New Zealand Rural Games Trust established Agri Futures to motivate, support, and empower rangatahi to pursue food and fibre careers.

 We are a pan-sector initiative that operates four pillars of work, providing opportunities for partnership and connection across education and employment sectors.

-The New Zealand Rural Games Trust is a registered charity, and Agri Futures is one of the Trusts programmes of delivery, the others being: Ford Ranger New Zealand Rural Games and the Norwood New Zealand Rural Sports Awards.
+The New Zealand Rural Games Trust is a registered charity, and Agri Futures is one of the Trusts programmes of delivery, the others being: Ford Ranger New Zealand Rural Games and the Ford New Zealand Rural Sports Awards.

 Meet Our Team

-Born and raised on a sheep, beef, deer, forestry and goldmine farm in the Inangahua Valley on the Tai Poutini | West Coast, Daniel has an impressive track record that includes leading the Agri Futures pilot with MPI, managed successful marketing, communications, and sponsorship campaigns for prominent events such as the Ford Ranger New Zealand Rural Games, Norwood NZ Rural Sports Awards, Clash of the Colleges, the South Island Agricultural Field Days, and the South Island Farmer of the Year Marketing Manager.
+Daniel lives on a small holding just north of Whanganui.
+He has managed successful marketing, communications, and sponsorship campaigns for prominent events such as the Ford Ranger New Zealand Rural Games, Ford NZ Rural Sports Awards, Clash of the Colleges.
+Previously he has worked on promoting the South Island Farmer of the Year and South Island Agricultural Field Days.
 In 2012, Daniel won the PRINZ Supreme Award for his work with the Student Volunteer Army following the Christchurch earthquakes.

 Tangaroa Walker, or T as he is known, is one of the biggest supporters of Food and Fibre careers in Aotearoa today.